Trip Details at-a-Glance

 Please do not purchase your tickets until you are confirmed on the trip.
 Once your tickets have been purchased, please send us a copy of your airline schedule.

 Arrive Istanbul on October 10 and transfer on your own to the Serenissima.
 It is advised that you spend the night of October 9 in Istanbul to ensure that you do not miss embarkation.

 Morning disembarkation and join group transfer to Malta Airport for your international departure.

 A valid passport is required for the countries visited on this trip.
 Be sure to check the expiration date.
-Your passport must be valid for eight months after the conclusion of your trip.
+Your passport must be valid for six months after the conclusion of your trip.
 It is a good idea to carry photocopies of your passport photo page in case your passport is lost or as an additional piece of identification, as well as two extra passport photos.

 No visa is required for US Citizens traveling to Greece, Italy and Malta.
-However, a visa is necessary for US citizens traveling to Turkey.
-You will need to obtain this ahead of time via the Turkish Government website, www.evisa.gov.tr, prior to travel.
+However, US and Canadian nationals require a visa for entry into Turkey.
+You will need to purchase your entry visa via the Turkish Government website, www.e-turkeyvisa.org, prior to travel.
 To obtain your e-visa, you must have a valid passport, proof of a flight reservation, and a Visa or MasterCard credit card.
 Each traveler must apply for their visa individually.

 We recommend checking the Center for Disease Control at www.cdc.gov should you have any international health concerns.

 No inoculations are currently required for entry into Europe.